OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

    everything else.
 We install it via Miniforge.
 1. How to create the **course environment**: The course environment is a collection of Python packages that we will need for the course.
+1. Troubleshooting: Windows is the most problematic operating system and sometimes requires a few extra steps to get everything working.

 ## Installing mamba